ilMatteX/Image_Search_Tool/README.md

 - [ ] Add drag & drop support for query images
 - [ ] Export results as a report (HTML or PDF)
 - [ ] Add multi-GPU or threading support for faster indexing
-- [ ] Improve UI with filters (e.g., by category or score threshold)
+- [ ] Improve UI

 ---

 ## 📄 License

 This project is released under the **MIT License**.
+Copyright (c) 2025 Mattex
+Feel free to use, modify, and distribute — just give credit where it's due! :)